shadowninja108/s2-freecam/README.md

 # s2-freecam
 A proof of concept demonstrating using agl's built-in debug free camera in Splatoon 2.
 Knowledge here is roughly transferable to any game that uses agl and also uses `agl::lyr::Renderer` for rendering.
+This code specifically targets version 5.5.0.

 # Note
 This project is a proof of concept.
 No support will be provided.